PriyaPalak/MavenAirlinesChallenge/README.md

 - *Although the gate location is dependent on the airport layout, airlines can direct their customers to the gate and provide an ETA from the check-in spot while providing boarding passes.
 Introducing a geo-location guide on the airline application would definitely enhance user experience.*

+---

+*Thank you for checking out my project!:smiley:*